-Attachment 2.
-Suppression and Non-specific Support Costs
+Attachment 2: Suppression and Non-specific Support Costs

-Table 14: Suppression and Non-specific Support Costs
+Table 15: Suppression and Non-specific Support Costs

 Item Formula Joint Projects and Project Assistance including Prescribed Fire (Clause IV.4 & Clause IV.8) All project costs will be billed to the agency that developed the project unless otherwise agreed to in the project plan.
 Extended and Weekend Staffing for Statewide Shared Tactical Resources (Clause III.2.B) Costs for tactical resources and their support will be allocated to the agency making the request.
 Local Extended Staffing (Clause III.2.G) As authorized by the Protecting Agency FMO.
 Supplemental Resource Requests (Clause III.2.H) Costs will be apportioned as decided in the Daily Statewide Strategy Meeting or by the AMAC.
 Fire Medic Program (Clause III.2.I) Billed costs for Fire Medic salaries and kit resupply are included with incident expenses.
 Pre-season training costs are allocated equally to AFS and DNR.
 A complete cost accounting of the fire medic program including overhead, supplies, and training for non-incident related expenses will be provided to all agencies by September 30th Training (Clause VI.2.C) Student expenses associated with field deliverable courses will be included in the incident costs.
 Various Support functions Interagency Fire Dispatch Centers (Clause III.1.F), Equipment and Supplies (Clause VI.8), Aviation Operations(Clause VI.6.N) Costs incurred are attributed to an incident but, when necessary and as authorized by the Protecting Agency FMO, may also be charged to non-specific support code.
-Indirect Cost Rate (Clause VII.1.E) No Negotiated Indirect Cost Rate Agreements (NICRA) have been established for 2020.
-The default 10% indirect cost rate will be charged for calendar year 2020.
-This fee may be charged against each agency's Suppression and Non-Specific Support total.
+Indirect Cost Rate (Clause VII.1.E) The 10% de minimis indirect cost rate will be charged for calendar year 2021.
+DNR has an existing Negotiated Indirect Cost Rate of 18.03% which excludes fire suppression costs from the base; therefore, the rate may not be applied to fire suppression costs invoiced to the Government.
+The 10% rate may be charged against each agency's Suppression and Non-Specific Support total.
 It applies to those agencies that are allowed to bill an indirect cost rate.
-All parties agree that when billing each other this fee will not exceed an annual maximum of \$450,000.
+See Exhibit D of the Master Agreement for additional guidance.
+All parties agree that when billing each other this rate will not exceed an annual maximum of \$450,000.
 Default Cost Apportionment for incidents where the initial action was intended to extinguish the wildfire (Clause VI.1.D) Costs will be apportioned based on jurisdictional acres burned and the associated responsible fiscal party(ies).
 Default Cost Apportionment for incidents where the initial action upon discovery is surveillance, or site specific protection (Clause VI.1.D) All costs incurred are attributed to the agency on whose land the fire originated and billed to the fiscally responsible party.